cod1ngByte/code_in_js/README.md

 # code_in_js

-All you need to know to get started with javascript documenting everything what I learn from Jonas(udemy) and from MDN Docs
+All you need to know to get started with javascript documenting everything what I am learning from Jonas(udemy) and from MDN Docs.